nrfconnect/sdk-nrf/tests/crypto/README.rst

 See :ref:`nrf_security` for additional information about configuring the Nordic Security Module.
 You can use the following configuration files to build the test in a specific setup:

-* :file:`overlay-backend-sw.conf` - software only, except a hardware module to generate entropy for RNG
-* :file:`overlay-backend-hw.conf` - hardware-accelerated using the Arm CryptoCell accelerator (for cryptography and entropy for RNG)
+* :file:`overlay-cc3xx.conf` - it uses hardware acceleration using the Arm CryptoCell accelerator (for cryptography and entropy for random number generation).
-* :file:`overlay-backend-hw-sw.conf` - a combination of hardware acceleration using Arm CryptoCell and a software implementation that adds key sizes and algorithms not supported in CryptoCell (the setup uses hardware as much as possible)
+* :file:`overlay-cc3xx-oberon.conf` - it uses a combination of hardware acceleration, using the Arm CryptoCell, and the Oberon software library, that adds key sizes and algorithms not supported in the CryptoCell.
+  This setup uses hardware acceleration as much as possible.
-* :file:`overlay-backend-oberon.conf` - uses the Oberon software library only for all cryptographic operations
+* :file:`overlay-oberon.conf` - it uses only the Oberon software library for all cryptographic operations.
+* :file:`overlay-vanilla.conf` - it is software only, except for a hardware-accelerated module to generate entropy for random number generation.
+* :file:`overlay-multi.conf` - it uses a combination of hardware acceleration, using the Arm CryptoCell, and vanilla mbedtls and Oberon software implementations to support functionalities not supported by the CryptoCell.
+  This setup uses hardware acceleration as much as possible.

+You can use one of the listed overlay configurations by adding the ``-- -DOVERLAY_CONFIG=<overlay_config_file>`` flag to your build.
+Also see :ref:`cmake_options` for instructions on how to add this option.

 .. _crypto_test_ztest_custom: